 Coverage F: Medical Payments in Home Insurance

 In a home insurance policy, you can usually select coverage between $1,000 and $5,000 for Coverage F: Medical Payments Coverage.
-At Young Alfred, we recommend you select $5,000.
+At Young Alfred, we recommend you choose $5,000.

-Medical Payments covers medical costs that occur when a guest on your property gets injured.
-This does NOT cover pain and suffering if the injury is really bad, but just the hospital bills or costs needed to care for the injury when it occurs.
-This coverage kicks in AFTER your guest's health insurance, but could be used to cover their deductible if they have a high deductible.
+Medical Payments cover medical costs that occur when a guest on your property gets injured.
+Medical payments do not include pain and suffering, but just the hospital bills or expenses needed to care for the bodily injury when it occurs.
+This coverage kicks in after your guest's health insurance but could be used to cover their deductible if they have a high deductible.

-Example 1: Imagine your friend Amanda comes over for your summer BBQ party and slips on a banana peel, breaking her leg.
-She ends up in the ER getting a cast and crutches.
+Example 1: Imagine your friend Amanda visits for your summer BBQ party and slips on a banana peel, breaking her leg.
+She ends up in the ER with a cast and crutches.
 She obviously has a big hospital bill, but, like most responsible Americans, Amanda has health insurance.
-Even if she has a high deductible plan, they usually have a deductible of $5k on the year, so the rest will be paid by her health insurance company.
-So even if she does ask you to reimburse her for her $5,000 deductible, you can file a homeowners claim.
+She has a high deductible plan, with a $5k annual deductible, so the rest will be paid by her health insurance company.
+If she does ask you to reimburse her for her $5,000 deductible, you can file a homeowners claim.
 Your $5,000 in medical payments coverage will cover the deductible but you will still need to pay your AOP deductible.

-As Medical Payments Coverage is a small line item on your insurance policy, it usually isn't going to save you much money from going to $5,000 to $1,000.
-This is why we recommend you select the $5,000 coverage level for Medical Payments.
+As Medical Payments Coverage is a small line item on your home insurance declarations page, it usually won't save you much money by reducing the limit from $5,000 to $1,000.
+We recommend you just keep the $5,000 in coverage for Medical Payments.